Accurate Amortization Calculator

 Printing the Payment Schedule

-Printing will work from any type of device.
-It's pretty cool to print a well-formatted schedule from a smartphone that is connected wirelessly to a modern printer.
-(I've personally tested this using various iPhones printing to an HP LaserJet Pro printer.)
+Printing works from any type of device.
+For example, you can print a clean, well-formatted schedule directly from a smartphone to a wireless printer.(This functionality was tested on various iPhone models printing to an HP LaserJet Pro.)

-How do I create Excel/xlsx or Word/docx amortization schedules?
+How do I create Excel (.xlsx) or Word (.docx) amortization schedules?

-From the "Print Preview" screen (after the title page) along with the print option, you'll be given the option to save the full amortization schedule to either an Excel/xlsx file or a Word/docx file.
-When exporting to Excel, the schedule is exported as data (no formatting).
-The dates and numbers are are represented in Excel as true dates and numbers and not text.
-The user can apply their own formatting as desired.
+From the Print Preview screen (after the title page), you'll see options to export the full amortization schedule as either an Excel (.xlsx) or Word (.docx) file.
+When exporting to Excel, the schedule is saved as unformatted data.
+Dates and numbers are preserved as true Excel date and number values—not text—so you can apply your own formatting.

 Beyond Basic Amortization Schedules